Guerrilla Zoo

 Guerrilla Zoo is a contemporary arts organisation formed in 2004 by founder and creative director James Elphick.
 The group produce a variety of creative events from experiential environments, live concerts, festivals, immersive theatre, art exhibitions, arts awards, parties and masquerade balls.

 Early Events

-The group fronted by James Elphick curated a series of irregular happenings starting in April 2005 at The Corsica Studios encompassing live art, live music & performance art.
-These events gain equal measures of popularity and notoriety and culminated with their last event at the venue in early 2010.
+The group fronted by James Elphick curated a series of irregular happenings starting in April 2005 at Corsica Studios encompassing live art, live music & performance art.
+These events gained equal measures of popularity and notoriety and culminated with their last event at the venue in early 2010.

 William S. Burroughs

 On Friday 28 March 2008 at The Synergy Centre in Oval, London, Guerrilla Zoo held an event in homage to the works of cult writer William S. Burroughs which marked a changing point in the direction of its events.
 The popularity of the experiential event which combined all the elements of previous events but within an immersive environment set the precedent for future shows.
 Interzone was influenced by the strange and seedy city of Interzone described by Burroughs in his books, inspired by his time living in the north Moroccan city of Tangier during the late 1950s.

 On Friday 7 February 2014 at Bunker 51 in North Greenwich, London, Guerrilla Zoo returned to Interzone to celebrate Burroughs centennial with a new experimental event, with blessing from his estate.
 Dazed and Confused Magazine cited it as "The ultimate centenary party for the late creative rebel".

 For ten days over August and September 2014, Guerrilla Zoo's artistic director James Elphick and Yuri Zupancic curated an exhibition entitled 'Animals in the Wall' featuring over 50 original artworks by William S Burroughs, alongside artists such as Brion Gysin, Shepard Fairey, Cleon Peterson and Matt Black of Coldcut, amongst others.

 The exhibition was premiered in Shoreditch at Londonewcastle Project Space.